Weight gain after cancer treatment

 Stopping smoking

-You may decide to stop smoking if you are diagnosed with cancer.
-If you stop smoking, your appetite may increase and your sense of taste might improve.
+If you smoke and decide to stop smoking, you may gain weight.
+When you stop smoking, your appetite may increase, and your sense of taste might improve.
 This could mean you may eat more and gain weight.
-But it is important to remember that you will be much healthier if you stop smoking.
-You can gradually lose any weight you have gained.
+But there are lots of benefits of stopping smoking and you can gradually lose any weight you may gain after stopping.
+You will be much healthier after you stop smoking.

 -